 Depending on the dog’s age, a pet is aged when it gets to anything from 5 to 10 years.
 Smaller breeds pass for senior dogs when they attain the age of 10 or 11 years.
 Mid-sized dogs get old when they are 8 to 10 years, while large dogs become old when they are past five years old.
 Unfortunately, age in dogs comes with its challenges.
 In most cases, the dog slows down because of reduced energy levels.
 It may also suffer from several conditions, including obesity, liver, and kidney issues, because most body organs stop functioning.
 Such a stage in the dog’s life can be challenging, especially if it does not get proper care and nutrition.

 Dog owners should ensure that their pets eat the right food and stay warm and cozy.
-Ensure they get the right supplements for bone health and lubricated joints, supplements for anxiety or if they show signs of panicking.
-Check out cbdMD to get more information.
+Ensure they get the right supplements for bone health and lubricated joints, supplements for anxiety or if they show signs of panic.
 There are different types of foods available for dogs of different ages.
 Senior dogs must feed on food meant for their age to help them digest it better since they will not be as agile as younger.
 When dealing with cold temperatures, especially during harsh weather seasons, consider buying winter dog jackets for your dog.
 Doing this ensures that they enjoy maximum comfort and keeps them away from diseases such as pneumonia and other complications that may be accelerated by harsh weather conditions.
 When considering food, make sure it is the type of food that will help the dog stay warm and comfortable.
 This may not be the time to feed it food that is likely to cool them down.
 Consult with your vet to find out which foods work best for your dog before making any moves.